trojs/.github/profile/README.md

 ## TroJS 🎠

-Tro is Swedeish for trust.
+Tro is Swedish for trust.

 So it refer to Trust Javascript.